olonho/carkot/car_srv/clients/flash/README.md

     $ ./run.sh

-run script without params or with --help to see available options
+run script with --help to see available options